Tory leadership race: Who are the contenders and where do they stand on Brexit?

 Advertising

-In a speech in Switzerland on Friday, he was deemed to have vowed to take Britain out of the EU on October 31, “deal or no deal”, if he is made PM.
+In a speech in Switzerland on Friday, he vowed to take Britain out of the EU on October 31, “deal or no deal”, if he is made PM.

 Backers include Johnny Mercer, Karl McCartney, and Nadine Dorries.